 Many prisons require inmates to work during their imprisonment to repay their court debts and prepare them for reentry into society.
 According to the Dublin Inmate Admission and Orientation Handbook, “Institutional maintenance jobs are usually the first assignment an inmate receives.”
 The work an inmate might receive might include working in food services, as a unit orderly, or in a maintenance shop.
-Because many prisons were built under pre-asbestos restrictions, those working in or around maintenance and similar positions run the risk of possibly being exposed to asbestos.
+Because many prisons were built under pre-asbestos restrictions, those working in or around maintenance and similar positions risk possibly being exposed to asbestos.
 Whether a prisoner, staff, or prior individual of the prison system, there is a chance that asbestos fibers could still exist within the foundation.

 Asbestos exposure occurs when microscopic fibers become airborne, putting those who inhale or digest them at risk.
 As a result, conditions like lung cancer, asbestosis, and mesothelioma culminate in the victims.
 Mesothelioma is a dangerous form of cancer that develops in the lining of the lungs, heart, or abdomen.